Our Former Prosecutors Are Ready To Defend Your NJ Reckless Driving Summons

 A Conditional Discharge probation means you must remain arrest-free for a year and comply with other requirements during this period including paying any fines.
 Upon completion of the probation period, the original charge is removed from your record.

 In most cases, reckless driving charges are heard by the N.J.
 Municipal Court within the city or township where the ticket was issued.
 Making a plea deal in a local court requires a defense attorney to have positive professional relationships with prosecutors who handle municipal court traffic cases.
 It also requires a defense attorney with a thorough knowledge of what New Jersey law makes possible and whose firm makes the time and resources available to investigate and challenge traffic offenses.
 The Law Offices of Jonathan F. Marshall can provide a robust defense for you.

 Meet Our New Jersey Reckless Driving Defense Lawyers

 When defending a client against charges of reckless driving, careless driving or any other traffic violation, our attorneys consider the facts surrounding the charges and the consequences on our client’s life.
 Our attorneys at the Law Offices of Jonathan F. Marshall are experienced at negotiating with prosecutors and work to protect our clients from unnecessarily harsh penalties.

-Our lawyers represent clients in a wide variety of cases from Red Bank, N.J., and offices across New Jersey, defending them in municipal and superior courts against all traffic and criminal charges.
+Our lawyers represent clients in a wide variety of motor vehicle and traffic cases across New Jersey, defending them in municipal and superior courts against all traffic and criminal charges.

 An initial legal consultation with a lawyer from the Law Offices of Jonathan F. Marshall is always free.
 If you would like to speak with a traffic lawyer from our firm, call or e-mail us now to discuss your traffic ticket.